Cape Elizabeth High School: Extracurricular activities

 About 90 percent of students were active in an extracurricular activity during the 2018–19 academic year.

 Athletics

 There are 36 teams at CEHS, 23 of which are varsity.
 Sports include soccer, football, field hockey, volleyball, golf, cross country, basketball, swimming and diving, indoor track, outdoor track, ice hockey, Nordic skiing, alpine skiing, baseball, softball, lacrosse, outdoor track, tennis, and sailing.
-Unlike most other high schools, Cape Elizabeth has no mascot; sports teams are simply called the Cape Elizabeth "Capers".

 About 80 percent of students were active on an athletic team during the 2018–19 academic year.

-Arts

-CEHS Music has three large Jazz Ensembles, three Jazz Combos, Concert Choir, Select Choir and Treble Choir that participate in District, State and National competitions and festivals.
-CEHS has won first place in the Berklee College Jazz Festival for Small American High Schools five of the past six years.

-CEHS Theatre is a leader in State One-Act Festival plays and is often commended for its technical merits and inventive design.
-Over a hundred students participate in theater each year.

 Clubs and activities

-Student Advisory Council is the high school's student government and provides a student representative to the Cape Elizabeth School Board.

-Cape Elizabeth Mock Trial has competed in State Finals seven times since 2002.
-In 2002, 2011, 2012, 2013, 2014, 2015 and 2016 the team represented Maine at the National High School Mock Trial Championships.
-The 2016 team finished number 20 in the national competition, while the 2017 team finished number 8.

-Other extracurricular activities include the National Honor Society, Boys'/Girls' State, Robotics Team, Math Team, Yearbook Committee, Prom Committee, Graduation Committee, Student Rescue, Amnesty International, Siddartha School Project, Gay/Straight Alliance, Ultimate Frisbee, and the BBQ Team.
+Extracurricular activities include the National Honor Society, Boys'/Girls' State, Robotics Team, Math Team, Yearbook Committee, Prom Committee, Graduation Committee, Student Rescue, Amnesty International, Siddartha School Project, Gay/Straight Alliance, Ultimate Frisbee, and the BBQ Team.

 Budget and funding

 The budget of Cape Elizabeth High School is part of the $29,857,097 annual budget of the Cape Elizabeth School Department.

 The Cape Elizabeth Educational Foundation (CEEF) is a private not-for-profit charitable corporation that lends additional support to programming in all of the Cape Elizabeth Schools.
 Their mission statement reads (in part): "CEEF is committed to fostering innovation and excellence in the Cape Elizabeth school district by 1.
 Funding initiatives that fall outside the school budget; 2.
 Partnering with the school district to help achieve its vision; and 3.
 Building community-wide support for the benefit of our schools."